jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 2. Open channel Tutorial cases - Sensitivity Analysis

 There are several open channel flow tutorial cases that come with OpenFoam.
+These cases are in the multiphase directory.
 We focus on the **damBreak** tutorial and **weirOverflow** tutorial.
 We shall perform sensitivity analysis changing mesh, solver and other parts of the cases.

 3. Setting up open channel flow cases ###
-Additional information is needed in open channel flow.
+Some additional information is needed in open channel flow.
 Because the interface between water and air is a free surface, we need to track this over time.
 A new variable (field) called alpha.water which denotes the phase fraction where alpha=1 is water and alpha=0 is air.
 We have